Dbz/Algorithms/README.md

  To run Ruby specs, execute the `rspec` command in the terminal

-##Javascript Instructions
+##JavaScript Instructions

- To run Javascript specs, execute the `rake jasmine` command in the terminal.
-Then open the browser to http://localhost:8888/
+ To run JavaScript specs, execute the `rake jasmine` command in the terminal.
+Then open a web browser to http://localhost:8888/

 #Data Structures

-###Javascript:
+###JavaScript:

 * [Binary Tree](/Data-Structures/JavaScript/binary-tree.js)
 * [Hash Table](/Data-Structures/JavaScript/hash-table.js)